ADVOCATES IN LIFE & BUSINESS

 In 2015, Brian, along with his wife, Brenna, another attorney, founded Adept Legal Counsel P.C., in Westlake Village.

 “We have four practice areas and they’re sometimes intertwined, but we represent businesses in various industries with corporate counsel and business litigation,” says Brian.
-“We also do a lot of estate planning for our business clients, and we focus on employment law and personal injury as well.”
+“We focus on employment law and personal injury as well.”

 Having his own firm allows him to practice the law his way—combining legal knowledge and empathy.